rolfjunior/Raspberry-Pi-Door-Lock/README.md

 	12.2 - Update the blynk.py file with the blynk autentication code  sudo nano blynk.py

-13.Edit /etc/rc.local.
-This will make VNC server to be prepared at boot for remote access

-	13.1 - sudo nano /etc/rc.local

-	13.2 - add the line at the end of the file	su - pi -c '/usr/bin/vncserver :1' &

 14.Reboot the Pi and the software will start working.

 	14.1 - sudo reboot